adhamalhossary/operationalizing-ml-on-azure/README.md

 ### Swagger

-Swagger is a tool that displays the contents of an API easily.
-The model is consumed using Swagger that is running on the localhostto view t
+Swagger is a tool that displays the contents of an API in easy to read manner.
+The images below showsSwagger running on the localhost and the responses of the model

 ![swagger_1](https://github.com/adhamalhossary/operationalizing-ml-on-azure/blob/main/screenshots/swagger_1.png)